Viv Albertine

-Viviane Katrina Louise Albertine (born 1 December 1954) is an Australian-born British musician, singer, songwriter and writer.
+Viviane Katrina Louise Albertine (born 1 December 1954) is an Australian-born English musician, singer, songwriter and writer.
 She is best known as the guitarist for the punk band the Slits from 1977 until 1982, with whom she recorded two studio albums.
 Prior to joining the Slits, Albertine was a member of the Flowers of Romance.

 Following the Slits' break-up in 1982, Albertine studied filmmaking and subsequently worked as a freelance director for the BBC and British Film Institute.
 After a lengthy break from performing and recording music, Albertine released her sole solo studio album, The Vermilion Border, in 2012.

 Albertine's first autobiography, Clothes, Clothes, Clothes.
 Music, Music, Music.
 Boys, Boys, Boys, was released in 2014 to widespread critical acclaim.
 A follow-up focusing on her family, To Throw Away Unopened, was released in 2018.

 Early life

 Albertine was born in Sydney to an English mother of partial Swiss ancestry and a Corsican father.
 She was brought up in north London, attended comprehensive school in Muswell Hill, and at the age of 17 enrolled in Hornsey School of Art.
 After completing a foundation course at Hornsey, she went to Chelsea School of Art to study fashion and textile design.
 In 1976, while still studying at Chelsea, she helped form the early punk band the Flowers of Romance.
 In 1976, her Swiss maternal grandmother bequeathed her some money with which she purchased an electric guitar.